on2-dev/nasc-vscode-mac-touchbar/README.md

 This adds a few useful features to your Macbook Pro's touch bar while you are working in VSCode.
 **Read the notes in the end of this document**

+Installation link (if your are not seeing this from inside VSCode): https://marketplace.visualstudio.com/items?itemName=felipe.nasc-touchbar#overview

 ## Features

 This is how your touchbar will look like: